RNFL2ItemValue/RNFL2ItemValue.github.io/index.md

 **Note: All of these Items are highly sought after and can be listed in many different orders, This is just my personal opinion.**

-Rated sites.
-The score goes from 1 to 5.
-1 is good, 5 is bad.
+The score goes from 1 to 5, 1 is bad, 5 is good.
 =============================================================
 |                                         |   Rarity    |     Desire     | Base. | Notes |
 | --------------------------------------- |:-----------:|:--------------:|:-----:|:-----:|